 Electronic portfolios are a way of gathering and posting project resources in one location.
 Portfolios can be shared with an entire class, selected individuals, and even external users (such as potential employers).
 For information on Portfolios, consult the handouts linked below.

-NOTE: If you are a student in the School of Nursing, consult the resource page for information on how to construct the portfolio for your undergraduate, graduate, or doctoral program.
+NOTE: If you are a student in the School of Nursing, consult the resource page for information on how to construct the portfolio for your graduate or doctoral program.

 Collaborate is a collection of synchronous and asynchronous online presentation and collaboration tools that enhance instructors' and students' ability to teach and learn online through Blackboard.
 For information Blackboard Collaborate and its component parts, consult the Collaborate Resource Page.